League (unit): France

 The French lieue—at different times—existed in several variants, namely 10,000, 12,000, 13,200 and 14,400 French feet, about 3.25 to 4.68 km.
-It was used along with the metric system for a while, but is long discontinued.
+It was used along with the metric system for a while, then discontinued.

-A metric lieue was used in France from 1812 to 1840, with 1 metric lieue being exactly 4,000 m, or 4 km (about 2.5 mi).
+A metric lieue was used in France from 1812 to 1840, with 1 metric lieue being exactly 4,000 metres (about 2.5 mi).
 It is this unit that is referenced in both the title and the body text of Jules Verne's novel Twenty Thousand Leagues Under the Seas (1870).

 Mexico

 In some rural parts of Mexico, the league (Spanish legua) is still used in the original sense of the distance that can be covered on foot in an hour, so that a league along a good road on level ground is a greater distance than a league on a difficult path over rough terrain.

 Portugal

 In Portugal, Brazil and other parts of the former Portuguese Empire, there were several units called league (Portuguese: légua):